Tunnel 57: History

-Seeking to use the incident for propaganda, the East Berlin press reported on the following day that “West Berlin terrorists” had murdered a border guard.
-The SED, the GDR’s dictatorial ruling communist party spread this rumour and made a martyr out of Shultz, the victim of a ruthless enemy of the border [Grenzverletzer].
-Only after German reunification could the exact events be recreated using the Stasi’s records from the time.
+Seeking to use the incident for propaganda, the East Berlin press reported on the following day that "West Berlin terrorists" had murdered a border guard.
+The SED, the GDR's dictatorial ruling communist party, spread this rumor and made a martyr out of Schultz, the victim of a ruthless enemy of the border [Grenzverletzer].
+Only after German reunification could the exact events be recreated using the Stasi's records from the time.
 Zobel wrongly believed that he had fatally shot Schultz right up until his death in the 1980s.

-A memorial plaque on the site today commemorates both the successful escape, and Schultz's death as a victim of the Berlin Wall.
+A memorial plaque on the site today commemorates both the successful escape and Schultz's death as a victim of the Berlin Wall.